-We showcased our approach on both a synthetic temporal network and a network of communication on Twitter.
-Our computations illustrated that adjusting the half-life of tie decay allows one to examine the temporal dynamics of rankings at different temporal scales.
-Our analysis on a synthetic network illustrated that using tie-decay networks in continuous time can help avoid serious issues (such as sensitivity to temporal scales and masking of interaction patterns) that can arise form binning interactions.
-To provide a case study of analyzing tie-decay PageRank centralities in an empirical temporal networks, we investigated the temporal evolution of important accounts in a large collection of tweets about the UK's National Health Service.
-Using tie-decay networks, we computed continuous-time PageRank centralities of the accounts, and we provided a numerical scheme and bounds on the PageRank change of the scores upon the arrival of each new interaction.
+We showcased our tie-decay formalism on both a synthetic temporal network and a network of retweets on Twitter.
+Our computations illustrated that adjusting the value of the half-life $\eta_{1/2}$ allows one to examine the temporal dynamics of rankings at different time scales of interest.
+Our examination of a synthetic network illustrated that using tie-decay networks can help mitigate serious issues that can arise form binning interactions, such as sensitivity to time scales and the masking of interaction patterns.
+To provide a case study for the study of tie-decay PageRank centralities in an empirical temporal network, we investigated the temporal evolution of the ranks of important accounts in a large collection of retweets about the UK's National Health Service.
+We also developed a numerical scheme and bounds on the change of tie-decay PageRank scores upon the arrival of each new interaction.
 Such bounds are important for studying data streams, in which new data arrives at a potentially alarming rate.
-By tuning the decay rate of the interactions, we illustrated that PageRank scores can change more drastically when the half-life is short than when the half-life is long.
+By tuning the decay rate of interactions, we illustrated that PageRank scores can change much more drastically when the half-life is short than when the half-life is long.